xorbdev/search/docs/features/page-score.md

 <img src="https://xorb.dev/content/hit-score-period.png" alt="Hit score period setting">

-You can specify the cutoff for when page hits no longer matters.
+You can specify the cutoff for when page hits no longer matter.
 This will make it so that a really popular, but no longer relevant, event from three years ago isn't the first result.

 ## Weighted Hits